A Direct and Generalized Construction of Polyphase Complementary Set with Low PMEPR and High Code-Rate for OFDM System: Graphical Analysis of the Proposed Constructions

-If a GBF which has the same graphical property as given in Fig. 3 and also satisfy the conditions given in \textit{Corollary} \ref{corr_1}, the sequence corresponding to the GBF lies in CS of size $2^{k+1}$ and so the PMEPR is upper bounded by $2^{k+1}$.
-Similarly, if a GBF meets the condition given in \textit{Corollary} \ref{corr_2} and also has the same graphical property as in Fig. 3, the sequence corresponding to the GBF lies in CS of size $2^{k+2}$ with at most PMEPR $2^{k+2}-2M$.
+If a GBF has the same graphical property as given in Fig. 3 and also satisfies the conditions given in \textit{Corollary} \ref{corr_1}, the sequence corresponding to the GBF lies in a CS of size $2^{k+1}$ and hence the PMEPR is upper bounded by $2^{k+1}$.
+Similarly, if a GBF meets the condition given in \textit{Corollary} \ref{corr_2} and also has the same graphical property as in Fig. 3, the sequence corresponding to the GBF lies in a CS of size $2^{k+2}$ with at most PMEPR $2^{k+2}-2M$.

 Now, we define the set of vertices as follows: $P^M_\textbf{c}=\{x_{\pi_{\textbf{c}}(0)},x_{\pi_{\textbf{c}}(m-k-1)}\}$, $\textbf{c}\in S_M$ and $I^{N^\delta_{\textbf{c}}}=\{x_{\pi_{\textbf{c}}^\delta(0)},x_{\pi_{\textbf{c}}^\delta(m-k-2)}\}$, $\textbf{c}\in S_{N_\delta}$, $\delta=1,2,\hdots,p$.